-University Lecturers represent a vast array of disciplines and research topics, yet share a common commitment to excellence in scholarly inquiry and discovery.
-The annual lecture provides an opportunity to highlight the work of a distinguished scholar and engages both the University community and the broader public in the vibrant intellectual life of Boston University.
+The University Lecture was established in 1950 to honor members of the Boston University faculty engaged in outstanding research.
+University Lecturers represent a vast array of disciplines and research topics, yet they share a common commitment to excellence in scholarly inquiry and discovery.
+Presented each fall, the annual lecture provides an opportunity to highlight the work of a distinguished scholar and engage both the University community and the broader public in the vibrant intellectual life of Boston University.

 Each spring, all members of the faculty are invited to make nominations for the subsequent year’s lecturer to the University Lecture Committee.
 The selection process for the lecture is designed to seek the input of a broad cross section of the University community—one that encourages the nomination of candidates who reflect BU’s commitment to diversity and inclusion.